0xETX/Pandora/README.md

 # Pandora

-Pandora is an open-source pentesting tool.
-It is intended to be a 'Swiss Army Knife' - a Jack of All Trades, where it will contain various scripts compiled into one.
+Pandora is an open-source CyberSec tool.
+It is intended to be a program/collection of scripts that can aid in various uses.